 The spread market is booming.
 Capitalize on this trend with gourmet peanut butter, almond butter, or unique creations like macadamia nut or pecan spreads.

-Tap into the health-conscious market by offering a range of superfoods.
+Tap into the health-conscious market by offering a range of private label superfoods.
 Chia seeds, quinoa, or specialty dried fruits could be your ticket to success.

 5. Chocolate, Candy & Sweets

 Delight consumers with gourmet chocolates, handmade candies, or other sweets.
 Focus on unique flavors or dietary needs like vegan or sugar-free options.